chroosh/cs6841/pwnable_sols/tb/passcode.md

 lea edx DWORD PTR [ebp-0xc]  // we know that the variable (passcode2) is ebp-0x20

-The difference between the name and passcode1 variable is 96, which is smaller than the size of the name buffer.
+The difference between the name and passcode1 variable is 96, which is smaller than the size of the name buffer (100).
 As a result, the last 4 bytes are read into password1?

 ## Payload
 If we fill the name buffer (with 96 * 'A') and pass the address of fflush into the last 4 digits